 - Click “Select” on the thumbnail of each upload you’d like to delete

-- Click the trash icon in the top right corner of the page
+- Click the “Delete” button at the bottom of the page

 - You can confirm that each upload is being deleted by checking Site Activity in the top right of the sidebar

 Configuring the Media Library

 You can configure the paths used for your media files in the Media section of your site settings.